x42en/sysplant/docs/index.md

 SysPlant has been developped for Linux users, some stuff might be broken within Windows or Mac.
 PR are welcome if you found anything that does not work as expected.

 ## Installation
-This is a python project that will generate NIM source code (bit weird hu ?! :grin:).
+This is a python project that will generate NIM/C/etc... source code (bit weird hu ?! :grin:).
 So you can use it inside your python project as an external module or directly on your device as a tool.

 ### As a Python module
 If you are using standard pip3 package manager